Crews make big gains containing Greenwood wildfire

 DULUTH — More than 500 firefighters are taking advantage of the weekend rain and have contained 37% of the Greenwood wildfire, a blaze that consumed 40 square miles in northeastern Minnesota.

 Fire officials estimate complete control of the Superior National Forest fire by Sept.
-10.
+10, and will likely allow residents along its western corridor back to their cabins and homes in the next couple of days.

+"I was amazed at the amount of fire the rain put out," incident commander Brian Pisarek said at a public meeting in Finland on Tuesday night.
+Pockets of interior heat remain and will be watched closely over the coming days.
+But fire officials are optimistic.

-"We are in a vastly better place than we were 3-4 days ago," said Clark McCreedy, public information officer for the type 2 Eastern Area Incident Management Team.
+"We are in a vastly better place than we were three to four days ago," said Clark McCreedy, spokesman for the interagency team managing the fire.

-Following weekend rain, light winds and damp land helped crews hunt down hot spots and contain a large percentage of the fire Monday, as similar work continues along the northeastern and eastern sides.
+Following weekend rain, light winds and damp land helped crews hunt down hot spots and contain a large percentage of the fire, as similar work continued along the northeastern and eastern sides early this week.

 Jana Hollingsworth • 218-508-2450